4.9-Stars

 Why complicate matters if simplicity does the trick?
 That is the very foundation upon which this lighting setup depends.

-The lighting setup creates a striking scene for your deck, featuring a single spotlight paired with two-to-three string lights.
+The lighting setup creates a striking scene for your deck.
+It features a single spotlight paired with two to three string lights.
 Warm colours subtly bleed into the scenery, illuminating your space with a glow often seen in classy restaurants.

 Deck Tables String Lights